 “And about a week later we’d get excited if it bubbled,” Nick says, laughing.
 “There’d be a bubble that would come out there and we’re like, ‘Ooh, it’s alive!’”

 About one year later, finally, it was ready to share and, “everything about it came off really well,” says Nick.

 The lucky few who got some bottles?
 Enter the Alpha Hop Society, our rare-beer club.

 “The idea of having a group of loyalists that are willing to kind of venture in with you on these creations of beer is kind of a no-brainer,” Terence says.

 We started the Alpha Hop Society in 2016.
-Membership is capped at several hundred, and each year they receive an exclusive lineup of barrel-aged beer—bottles you won’t find on store shelves anywhere.
+Membership is capped at several hundred, and each year they receive an exclusive lineup of barrel-aged and hoppy beers — bottles and cans you won’t find on store shelves anywhere.